 It seems sensible to tackle this thorny issue up-front.
 South-western Australia has long been predicted to experience a warmer, dryer climate, and those predictions are now becoming a reality.
 Annual rainfall across the region is already down 15% or more compared with long-term European records, with decreases of up to 38 mm per decade28, and studies suggest annual average temperatures have increased by almost 1°C since 1910.
-Broadly, the climate zones of Southwest Australia recognised since European settlement are being shifted south-westward-the last two decades alone have seen some rainfall boundaries shift by over 150 km.
-Clearly, climate must be a consideration in our restoration thinking.
+Broadly, the climate zones of south-western